-So lace up your hiking boots, and let’s start exploring the Chee Dale stepping stones!
+So lace up your hiking boots, and let’s start exploring the Chee Dale Stepping Stones!

 Getting to Chee Dale Stepping Stones